Close Menu

 Harlan Coben's Run Away promotional image from Netflix

-Finally, Run Away gives audiences sight into two contract killers, Dee Dee (Maeve Courtier-Lilley) and Ash (Jon Pointing), their reasons for it, and the cult that they have found themselves beholden to.
+Finally, Run Away gives audiences insight into two contract killers, Dee Dee (Maeve Courtier-Lilley) and Ash (Jon Pointing), their reasons for it, and the cult they have found themselves beholden to.
 Murderers looking for some kind of justice for their past, the duo rubs against every expectation and complicates the entire series, even when it begins to work itself out.

 Dee Dee and Ash are two of the most compelling characters in the ensemble and are the only ones who rival Simon in their pitiful lot in life.
 Taking matters into their own hands, Harlan Coben’s Run Away allows the audience to see who they are and add weight to their tragedy, no matter how out of place they may seem on paper.

-Dee Dee and Ash are Runaway’s most compelling characters in this Netflix Original limited series.
+Dee Dee and Ash are Run Away’s most compelling characters in this Netflix Original limited series.

 Harlan Coben's Run Away promotional image from Netflix